gregorwolf/SAP-NPM-API-collection/apis/ams/README.md

                                             identity service instance from the
                                             environment.
-  deploy-dcl -d src/dcl -c config/ias.json  Pushes the DCL content from -n bookshop-dcl-deployer                  ./src/dcl using the Identity Service
+  deploy-dcl -d src/dcl -c config/ias.json  Pushes the DCL content from -n bookshop-dcl-deployer                  ./src/dcl using the SAP Cloud Identity Services
                                             credentials in ./config/ias.json.
                                             The deployer app name for this
                                             upload will be set to